 Spring MVC with XML Configuration

-- Spring Framework for making web applications in java
+• Spring Framework for making web applications in Java

-- It is based on the Model-View-Controller design pattern for making web applications
+• It is based on the Model-View-Controller design pattern for making web applications

-- Supports features of the Core Spring Framework(IoC, DI)
+• Supports features of the Core Spring Framework(IoC, DI)

-- Model is the Java Bean class or POJO class
+→ Model is the Java Bean class or POJO class.

-- View is a web page(JSP, Thymeleaf, etc.)
+→ View is a web page(JSP, Thymeleaf, etc.).

-Development Process:
+Development Process

 2. Project Structure

-4. View the page
+4. Creating a View page

-5. Configure Spring DispacherServlet
+5. Configuring Spring DispacherServlet

-7. Create Controller Class
+7. Creating a Controller Class

 8. Run the App